Kristiansand, September 19 - 21

 Oddgeir pursues the idea of "future learning" as a challenge cutting across academic disciplines & visions.
 He is a co-editor of the 2018 proceedings,

-Aleksandra is a university lecturer at the UiA department of pedagogy, working with communications at WLS and a meber of our Future Learning Lab.
+Aleksandra is a university lecturer at the UiA department of pedagogy, and a contributing member of our Future Learning Lab.

 Vidar is in charge of events planning, and CEO of Substans Analyse ... the company running our websites and marketing.